Wrafttex/DRP2-Website/README.md

 Password: Admin
 ```

-To upload images or cahnge the structure of the  album, go to the album in question and hit edit.
+To upload images or change the structure of the  album, go to the album in question and hit edit.
 When you are happy with the images/structure hit the stitch button.

 ## Authors